 The bonus one that unfortunately it’s not that secret anymore… However, it is still very beautiful and you can enjoy a great, mesmerizing sunset here as it is located west of the island.
 The white soft sand has amazing «waves» but the tide affects the water so much so you may have to walk A LOT to swim properly (not uncommon for Thai beaches though).
 Accessible by land easily and just 2-3 bars/ restaurants around- not spoiled yet but throughout high season can get overcrowded because of its small size.

 Well…did I mention about the sunset?!

-There are many more beaches but these are my favourite ones for the different reasons I wrote!
+There are many more beaches but these are my favourite ones for the different reasons I described!
 Fortunately, contrast to what’s expected, the island keeps its character; there are so many things to do and experience in Koh Phangan beyond the Full and Half Moon parties!
 I know that the “party reputation” puts some visitors off but it shouldn’t as the island is special and has so much to offer!
-And if you can’t stand…the party animals just skip these days!
+And if you can’t stand the…party animals just skip these days!
 For me the biggest problem is the bars with the young Thai girls waiting for (mostly) white older men – leave the girls alone FFS!